jakecyr/llm-query-local-data/README.md

 # LLM Search

-Search through documents using the power of LLMs and semantic search through local vector indexes.
+Query for information in documents using natural language and the power of LLMs and semantic search through local vector indexes.

 ## Installation